haixiaolu/Lu_Portfolio/README.md

+# Project Overview

-## Project 1: 2021 NBA All-Star 24 Men Roster Prediction: Project Overview
+## Project 1: 2021 NBA All-Star 24 Men Roster Prediction

 - Created models to predict the 24 men roster for NBA all-star game.
 - Engineered features that are important criterias for create the best model.